renobit/vagrant-octobercms-boilerplate/README.md

-# vagrant-octobercms-bootstrap
+# vagrant-octobercms-boilerplate

-A bootstrapped Laravel/OctoberCMS environment built on Vagrant.
+A Laravel/OctoberCMS application boilerplate built on Vagrant.